alanxoc3/ttrack/README.md

 - Wait until you hit a certain amount of time, then quit.
 So really like a wait/watch command.
 - Set a timer and update the db/storage with the amount of time in that timer.
 If you ctrl-c out of it, it will do some of the timer.

+## Internal Details
+Ttrack uses [BoltDb](https://github.com/etcd-io/bbolt) as cache.
+The "rec" command stores time tracking information in this file until the timeout has been reached.
+At that pointa

+stores time tracking instores timestamp upUpdates are stored in this file until the timeout has been reached.
 Bolt db format:
 ```
 {